 Scissortail Park

-Centrally located, Scissortail Park offers lots of green space along with a 3.7-acre lake with rental boats like SUPs and kayaks, in-park dining, water features and a kids play area.
-It offers a pavilion and features live performances throughout the year.
+Centrally located, Scissortail Park offers lots of green space, a 3.7-acre lake with rental boats like SUPs and kayaks, in-park dining, water features, and a kids’ play area.
+It also has a pavilion and hosts live performances throughout the year.

 Located at 300 SW 7th St. Open from dawn to dusk and free to visit.